smartuni/ToolSpace/README.md

 put("fe80::1ac0:ffee:1ac0:ffee","/login", testdatenNeu);
 ```

 The variable `testdatenNeu` contains the NFC tag, send to the `LoginRepository` of the `Applicatinfaceadecontroller` in the backend via gateway.
-When a user tries to log in, a green or red LED will signalize the success or fail.
+When a user tries to log in, a green or red LED will signalize the success or failure.

 ## Gateway

 The gateway has its use in translating `COAP` to `HTTP` or backwards.
-The commmunication to the Riot boards works via COAP and with the backend HTTP is spoken.
-This translation exspires via `CrossCOAP` (GO).
+The commmunication to the Riot boards works via COAP and with the backend via HTTP.
+This translation is handled via `CrossCOAP` (GO).
 The commmunication to the backendserver runs via HAW router and the internet.
-Communicate out of the HAW wokrs fine, but wehn the backendservers tries to answer the gateway request, it ist not allowed to use any of the router ports.
-First solution would be, to unlock a port, but that is to difficulte and not allowed in the university.
-The second solution is, to assamble an SSH tunnel.
+Communication out of the HAW works fine, but wehn the backendservers tries to answer the gateway request, it ist not allowed to use any of the router ports.
+A first solution would be, to unlock a port, but that is to difficult and not allowed in the university.
+The second solution is, to use an SSH tunnel.
 The process for assambling the SSH tunnel will look like:

 ``` go
 ...